Get a Job Teaching English Abroad: 10 Things Employers Look ForBy Coleen Monroe

 The best teachers are the ones who put time into learning new things themselves.
 It’s never appealing for employers when a new teacher who hasn’t yet taught in a classroom environment implies they know everything already.
-Yes, you’ve probably studied to get a TEFL certificate.
+Yes, you’ve probably studied to get an online TEFL certificate.
 Great!
 However, there are infinite paths to knowledge and skill in teaching.
 It’s unlikely that you already know it all.

 Teachers who are amazing at their jobs are the ones who value learning outside of work as well.
 You can demonstrate this quality to employers by studying a language (preferably the one in the country where you plan to teach), being widely-read, well-informed on local news, and interested in new skills.
 And who knows?
 You might inspire your students to keep learning outside school, too.

 4. A sincere interest in teaching English– not just traveling abroad

 Even though many TEFL teachers start out with a desire to earn a living while they travel, the truth is that teaching isn’t the best path for someone who just wants to travel.
 Frankly, TEFL has a bit of a “bad reputation” at times because of teachers who move abroad but aren’t committed to showing up on time and teaching classes to the best of their ability, or who flake out on their contracts because they are just there to see the country.
 In reality, teaching is emotional and labor-intensive, and the preparation that’s required needs focus.

 TEFL employers are looking for serious teachers who make the students, rather than the travel experience, their priority.
 Be prepared to demonstrate your work ethic and talk about how your TEFL training prepared you for the job of teaching English.
 And don’t worry, most TEFL jobs offer significant vacation time, meaning you’ll still have the opportunity to see the country outside of work.

 5. A clear idea of your preferred teaching style